HonorableAnomaly/HonorableAnomaly/README.md

 - 🌱 I’m currently learning ...
 Dynamic HTML templating using EJS.
 - I have a few dynamic fan website projects I'm slowly working on that I'm pretty excited about (Pokémon and Warcraft lore related).
 More to come!
 -
-- 💞️ I’m collaborating on ... a conversationally savvy C-3P0 chatbot.
+- 💞️ I’m collaborating on ... a conversationally savvy C-3P0 chatbot with a group of close developers.
+He's not the most exciting droid yet, but he's coming along.
 -
 - 📫 How to reach me ... https://www.linkedin.com/in/ricky-argenbright/